CloudEngineHub/pyfuze/README.md

                                   (source[::destination]) (repeatable)
   --exclude TEXT                  Exclude path relative to the project root
                                   (repeatable)
+  --include-uv                    Include uv in the output APE --include-python                Include python in the output APE
+                                  (automatically includes uv)
+  --include-deps                  Include dependencies in the output APE
+                                  (automatically includes uv and python)
+                                  [default: True]
   --env TEXT                      Add environment variables such as
                                   INSTALLER_DOWNLOAD_URL,
                                   UV_PYTHON_INSTALL_MIRROR and